Terms of Service

 13. Damage, Breakage, Missing Items, and Claims Process

 Cleaning may reveal pre-existing wear, residue patterns, scratches, etching, hard-water marks, oxidation, pitting, delamination, caulking failure, finish deterioration, or other conditions that were previously less visible due to dirt, soap scum, mineral buildup, residue, moisture, or lighting.
-The fact that a condition is first noticed after a Visit does not, by itself, mean that Briance caused it.
+The fact that a condition is first noticed after a Visit does not, by itself, mean that the Visit caused it.

 13.1 Briance Home Protection (Program Description)

-“Briance Home Protection™” describes Briance’s internal process for receiving, assessing, and resolving eligible service-related claims, and may reflect the existence of Briance’s commercial liability insurance.
-Briance Home Protection™ is not a separate insurance policy provided to customers and does not create additional warranties or expand Briance’s liability beyond what is expressly stated in these Terms, including the reporting requirements in Section 13, the remedies in Section 14, and the limitations in Section 16.
+Briance Home Protection™ is not an insurance policy, does not insure the work performed by a Provider, does not transfer the Provider’s responsibility to Briance, and does not create warranties or expand Briance’s obligations beyond what is expressly stated in these Terms, including the reporting requirements in this Section 13, the resolutions in Section 14, and the limitations in Section 16.

-13.2 Service documentation
+13.2 Booking documentation

 13.3 Preservation of condition; inspection; no unauthorized repair